Accelerating the pace of innovation in health care

 With employers and employees facing more complexity in the health system than ever before, offering better resources for navigating that complexity is critical.
 Surest™, a UnitedHealthcare company, redesigned health insurance to give members power over their health experience.
 Members can search for costs and coverage on the Surest app or website and choose from high-value providers before making an appointment, without the obstacles of a deductible or coinsurance.

 UnitedHealthcare is also making investments to enhance its Advocacy program to deliver more thoughtful, human-centered interactions, proactive guidance and coordinated connections across an employee’s health care experience.
 Practically, that looks like everything from better integrations of medical data and benefits so advocates can offer timely recommendations based on a member’s specific needs to a concierge-type service for members who are dealing with unique health situations.
-AI may support those types of advocacy efforts in the future.

 Digital advancements will continue to play a foundational role in reimagining products and experiences.
 Historically, organizations may have thought of "digital health care" as distinct from the broader health care experience.
 But just as "e-commerce" has become a redundant term as innovation investments continue to bear fruit, "digital health care" is on its way to just being "health care," League says.